-WNV is a 501(c)(3) non-profit, so — unlike, say, The New York Times — we are not able to endorse candidates for elected office even if we wanted to (which we don’t).
-While some of our writers are peace activists and other activists of various sorts, that is more a consequence of our subject area than of any agenda, per se.
+Waging Nonviolence is a 501(c)(3) non-profit, so — unlike, say, The New York Times — we are not able to endorse candidates for elected office, even if we wanted to (which we don’t).
+While some of our writers are organizers and activists, that is more a consequence of our subject area than of any agenda, per se.
 Just as Wired magazine is about technology (and tends to publish techies) and New York Magazine is about New York (and tends to publish New Yorkers), we cover the dynamics of nonviolent conflict, which we believe are often ignored or misunderstood in the news.
 We don’t expect or necessarily want writers to be committed ahead of time to some flavor of pacifism, or any such thing; we do expect that they show some interest and sophistication in understanding how ordinary people build power and wage conflict in non-military, non-oppressive ways.

-No particular doctrinal position underlies WNV’s editorial perspective except a commitment to reporting on nonviolent action around the world and helping to deepen our collective understanding of how and why it works.
+No particular doctrinal position underlies Waging Nonviolence’s editorial perspective except a commitment to reporting on nonviolent action around the world and helping to deepen our collective understanding of how and why it works.
 We welcome different voices in the conversations around nonviolence and civil resistance.
 Some people view nonviolence as a matter of absolute principle, whether it be religious or secular, while others are interested in nonviolent struggle under particular circumstances for mainly strategic reasons.
 We feel there is much to learn from both perspectives, as well as from others.
-As a rule of thumb — and forgive us using a phrase that, like so much of our language, has a violent provenance — we don’t publish any advocacy of military force or other overt forms of violence, most of all because there is already enough of such advocacy to go around.
+As a general rule, we don’t publish any advocacy of military force or other overt forms of violence, most of all because there is already enough of such advocacy to go around.
 We recognize, however, that there are many gray areas and contested definitions, and what might seem like nonviolence to one person will seem like violence to another.
 For us, to wage nonviolence is to embrace conflict, so we try to embrace such conflicts in constructive ways.